BENNI-GITHUB/project-01-Benni-Builder/README.md

 * An alert system added on all screen sizes to redirect the users to book their service immediately.
 * Forms designed to make interaction between users and website.
 ## Future Features
-* Forms submission currently semi-functional, can be made to work more, once JavaScript is learned.
+* Forms are currently semi-functional, they can be functional more, once JavaScript is learned.
 * An online booking system could be functional to the business internal calendar.
 # Technologies Used
 ## Languages Used